OpenBB-finance/OpenBB/website/content/pro/dashboards/grouping.md

 The grouping mechanism is extremely powerful as it allows widgets to be grouped together through one of their parameters based on the category they belong to.

 For instance, for the equity category, widgets can be connected through their ticker / symbol.
-Examples are: AAPL to simbolize Apple, TSLA for Tesla and so on.
+Examples are: AAPL to symbolize Apple, TSLA for Tesla and so on.

 <img width="1250" alt="276163819-b4c80035-8ead-4fc9-b65b-c5b2c4b8e062" src="https://github.com/OpenBB-finance/OpenBBTerminal/assets/25267873/435b8fba-e0b7-4aa0-b92f-10d6b12589a2" />